GijsvandenHoven/advent_of_code_template/README.md

 If your answer is correct, AoC reveals a second part of the puzzle.
 This is usually a non-trivial twist of the problem.
 Implement it in `v2` just like you did for `v1`.

 To enable benchmarking, the `v1()` and `v2()` functions must be immutable.
 Hence, they are marked const.
-If you need to mutate any parsed-in information, you must make a local copy of it.
+If you need to mutate any information that was parsed into member variables by `parse()`, you must make a local copy of it, or consider a different approach.

 ## When you are running a solution for a day